olehxch/mlx-neural-networks/README.md

 |    1    |    0    |     1      |
 |    1    |    1    |     0      |

-Neural network consists of 2 linear layers of 2 neurons.
-As input, the neural network takes two integer numbers, and outputs one number as a result.
+A neural network consists of 2 linear layers of 2 neurons.
+As input, the neural network takes two integer numbers and outputs one number as a result.
 Stochastic gradient descent (SGD) optimizer is used.

 Project files are [here](./1_xor_gate).

-The project files contain neural network, test dataset generation, model training, model testing, and model inferencing for a single input.
+The project files contain neural networks, test dataset generation, model training, model testing, and model inferencing for a single input.
 The model is also saved in a *[safetensors](https://huggingface.co/docs/safetensors/index)* format, and a result plots are created.

 You can open *[safetensors model file](./1_xor_gate/results/xor_model.safetensors)* using [Netron](https://netron.app).

-Test dataset contains 10000 random duplicated combination of the XOR logic.
+The test dataset contains 10000 random duplicated combinations of the XOR logic.
 Training results are provided below.
-After ~6000 iterations the loss is almost zero, therefore provides 100% of correct results for the testing dataset.
+After ~6000 iterations, the loss is almost zero, providing 100% of correct results for the testing dataset.

 ![Training loss](./1_xor_gate/data/figure1.png "Fig. 1")
 ![Validation results](./1_xor_gate/data/figure3.png "Fig. 1")